parthkotwal/braai-cnn/README.md

 <source src="spooky_sound.mp3">
 </audio>
 ```
-Building off of [a previous astrophysics + ML project](https://github.com/parthkotwal/Star-Class-Forest), I wanted to continue the trend of mastering these skills using data I actually understood and was interested in.
+Building off of [a previous astrophysics + ML project](https://github.com/parthkotwal/Star-Class-Forest), I wanted to continue the trend of mastering these skills using data I actually understood and cared about.
 This time, it was distinguishing real astrophysical events from false positives - a deceptively simple issue that's actually central to time domain astronomy.

 This project was also a great learning exercise.
 Beyond implementing models and evaluating them, understanding the "why" behind their behavior:
 - Why does preserving spatial structure matter in classification?